Legislative Advocacy

 Getting in touch with your elected officials

-• Legislators don’t necessarily know what it’s like to live in or to have a family member live in a long-term care setting.
+- Legislators don’t necessarily know what it’s like to live in or to have a family member live in a long-term care setting.
 They need to hear your story to understand what the issues are and what to do about them.
 Telling your story to your legislators is essential for passing bills that support residents.
-(HF3622/SF3844 came directly from constituents reaching out to their elected officials!)
+Bills frequently come from constituents contacting their legislators.

 Stay Connected - Take Action!